Christina Aguilera discography

-American singer Christina Aguilera has released nine studio albums, five extended plays (EPs), four compilation albums, one soundtrack album, 54 singles (including eight as featured artist), and 17 promotional singles.
-After releasing the duet "All I Wanna Do" with Keizo Nakanishi in 1997 and later gaining recognition for her solo musical debut with "Reflection", the theme song for the Disney animated film Mulan (1998), Aguilera signed a multi-album contract with RCA Records in 1998.
+American singer Christina Aguilera has released nine studio albums, five extended plays (EPs), four compilation albums, two soundtrack albums, 54 singles (including eight as featured artist), and 17 promotional singles.
+After gaining recognition for her solo musical debut with "Reflection", the theme song for the Disney animated film Mulan (1998), Aguilera signed a multi-album contract with RCA Records in 1998.

 She released her self-titled debut album in 1999 which debuted at number one on the US Billboard 200 gaining the singles "Genie in a Bottle", "What a Girl Wants" and "Come On Over Baby (All I Want Is You)" which all topped the US Billboard Hot 100.
 "Genie in a Bottle" became Aguilera's early signature song, peaking atop the chart for five weeks.
 She followed up this success with Spanish language and Christmas albums, Mi Reflejo (2000) and My Kind of Christmas (2000) respectively, garnering success with various songs including "Ven Conmigo (Solamente Tú)" which topped the US Hot Latin Songs chart and "The Christmas Song" which reached top 20 on the Hot 100, marking the second highest charting position of the song on the chart in 55 years.
 In 2001, she recorded two collaborations, "Nobody Wants to Be Lonely" with Ricky Martin and "Lady Marmalade" with Mýa, Lil' Kim and Pink.
 The latter found international success, peaking at number one on the Hot 100 for five consecutive weeks.

 Aguilera released her fourth studio album, Stripped (2002), which debuted at number two on the US Billboard 200 and spawned the single "Beautiful", which peaked at number two on the Hot 100 and number one in the UK.
 The album has gone on to become one of the best-selling albums of the 21st century.
-She followed this up with her dual disc fifth studio album, Back to Basics (2006) which found commercial success and debuted atop the Billboard 200.
-The album garnered the top-ten Hot 100 single "Ain't No Other Man" and top 30 singles "Hurt" and "Candyman".
-Aguilera's first greatest hits album, Keeps Gettin' Better: A Decade of Hits, was released in 2008 and gained the single "Keeps Gettin' Better", which debuted at number seven on the Hot 100, marking Aguilera's highest debut on the chart.
-During these years she also released the singles "Car Wash", "Tilt Ya Head Back" and "Tell Me".
+She followed this up with her dual disc fifth studio album, Back to Basics (2006), which found commercial success and debuted atop the Billboard 200.
+The album garnered the top-ten Hot 100 single "Ain't No Other Man" and top-30 singles "Hurt" and "Candyman".
+Aguilera released her first greatest hits album, Keeps Gettin' Better: A Decade of Hits (2008) alongside the single "Keeps Gettin' Better," which debuted at number seven on the Hot 100, marking her highest debut on the chart.
+During these years, she also released the singles "Car Wash", "Tilt Ya Head Back" and "Tell Me".